 1. Little Oxendon, Northamptonshire

-The classic layout of a medieval village.
+Little Oxendon displays the classic layout of a medieval village.
 The long groove running left to right formed the main route through the settlement.
-The large rectangles either side are called crofts and they represent gardens used for growing vegetables.
-Within these are smaller rectangular earthworks, called tofts, which were walled plots with a house and perhaps a barn standing within.
+The large rectangles on either side are called crofts, representing gardens used for growing vegetables.
+Within these are smaller rectangular earthworks called tofts, which were walled plots with a house and perhaps a barn standing within.
 The large rectangle in the centre may have been the manor house or chapel.

-Surrounding this deserted village are the undulating lines of medieval ploughing, known as ridge and furrow.
+Surrounding the deserted village of East Matfen are the undulating lines of medieval ploughing, known as ridge and furrow.

 3. Clipston, Northamptonshire

 Although Clipston is still occupied, many abandoned features surround the current village.
 This image shows crofts, tofts and extensive medieval ploughing.